 There is no single cause of cataracts in dogs.
 Most are due to genetics (hence, purebred dogs being more susceptible to cataract).
 However, they can also develop as a result of diabetes, a toxic reaction in the lens, inflammatory disease or nutritional deficiencies.

 While a cataract is painless, it will affect sight and a dog may eventually become blind in one or both eyes.

 As with humans, there is only one cure for cataracts – cataract surgery.
 The procedure and equipment used is the same as when performing cataract surgery on humans.
 Unlike humans, a dog must wear a cone collar for up to two weeks to prevent it from scratching or traumatising the eye.

-Just as humans requiring cataract surgery must be referred to an ophthalmologist, a suitably qualified veterinarian must perform cataract surgery on dogs.
-Your local vet will be to refer you to veterinary ophthalmologist, who has undertaken further specialty training.
+Just as humans requiring cataract surgery need to be referred to an ophthalmologist, a suitably qualified veterinarian will be able to perform cataract surgery on dogs.
+Your local vet will be able to refer you to a veterinary ophthalmologist who has undertaken further specialty training.

 For more information about cataracts and cataract surgery for humans, visit our cataract surgery page.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.